-Why do you need the FHISS?
-The endpoint you choose and the tools in which you measure these endpoints are the the most fundamental and critical elements of your immune health study's design.
+Why do you need the CHIS?
+The endpoint you choose and the tools in which you measure these endpoints are the the most fundamental and critical elements of your study's design.
 This measurement is the tool that will be used to capture and document any and all health related enhancements that your product delivers.

 There are three factors to consider with a measurement tool: validity (it measures what it is intended to measure), reliability (it does so consistently–time after time), and sensitivity (it is sensitive enough to capture even small changes in the specific effect).
 Collectively, these three elements determine the quality of a measurement tool, which plays a role in establishing whether or not it is fit for purpose.

-A successful natural product immune boosting trial requires tools that were developed specifically for use in the natural products industry and are capable of documenting a holistic range of improvements in immune health among people who are already considered to be healthy.
+A successful child-focused natural product trial requires tools that were developed specifically for use in children and for the natural products industry, and which are capable of documenting a holistic range of improvements in health among children who are already considered to be healthy.

-Using the wrong tool to measure immune health puts your entire study at risk of a false negative.
+Using the wrong tool to measure child health puts your entire study at risk of a false negative.

 Not only does having the right endpoint measure boost your trial's chances of success, it ensures that your trial meets the FDA and FTC's requirements for claim substantiation.
 These regulatory agencies identify appropriate and clearly measured endpoints as essential for successful claim substantiation.
 Outcome measures are also one of the primary criteria the FDA uses when evaluating the quality of a substantiation trial.

 These outcomes are measured through real-world effects, ensuring that your study findings not only keep regulatory agencies happy, but that they meet the desires of your customers.
-Your customers want to know if your product helps them get their daily tasks finished, or avoid having to use sick days at work.
+Your customers want to know if your product helps keep the family healthy or reduces sick days missed from school.
 We help you achieve that.

-Capturing general symptoms such as fever, muscle pain, or fatigue provides a clear overview of how well your product keeps people healthy.
+Capturing general symptoms such as fever, irritability, or fatigue provides a clear overview of how well your product keeps children healthy.

-Perceived immune status indicates how well the participant believes their immune system is functioning.
+Our perceived immune status tool captures both parent and child beliefs about how well their immune system is functioning.

 Documenting incidence, prevalence, and duration of respiratory symptoms confirms that product provides respiratory-focused immune support.